jgthms/bulma/README.md

 ## Roadmap

-Bulma keeps track of the upcoming fixes and features on Trello: [Bulma roadmap](https://trello.com/b/5Lzqejo3/bulma-roadmap)
+Bulma keeps track of the upcoming fixes and features on [Trello](https://trello.com/b/5Lzqejo3/bulma-roadmap) and on [GitHub](https://github.com/jgthms/bulma/projects)

 It's more a tasklist than a roadmap, but it will give you an overview of where things are going!

-## Documentation website
+## Documentation

-This repository is **only** for the Bulma source files.
-The [website](http://bulma.io) (which includes the [documentation](http://bulma.io/documentation/overview/start/)) is in another repo: [https://github.com/jgthms/bulma-website](https://github.com/jgthms/bulma-website)

-If you encounter a typo or a lack of documentation, submit an issue [there](https://github.com/jgthms/bulma-website/issues).
+The Bulma docs have been moved to the main repository.
+When submitting an [issue](https://github.com/jgthms/bulma/issues) or [Pull Request](https://github.com/jgthms/bulma/pulls), please specify whether you are targeting the core Sass files or GitHub Pages documentation.

 ## Browser Support